gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sergeant Dorbu said to Indy.
-His troops had all had lives before they became soldiers: farmers, coopers, yardsters, or brewers, they either knew what to do or knew how to follow orders.
+His troops had all had lives before they became soldiers: farmers, coopers, yardsters, or brewers, they either knew what to do or how to follow orders.
+As frosty as the air was around Stale's reeve whenever she had to speak to the sergeant, she wasn't going to turn down the help.

 The only person who proved useless was, to no-one's surprise, the tralpa.
 "I am taking note," he declared,